-Resilience Healthy Communi- ties and Workforce Support agency operations and maintenance during emergency events.
-Pro- vide support to develop a mobile command center and other resilience initia- tives to maintain continuity of operations in case of emergency.
-Customer Service Seek out technology solutions to customer service issues such as improved communication options and improving wi-fi for passengers.
+Resilience Support agency operations and maintenance during emergency events.
+Provide support to develop a mobile command center and other resilience initiatives to maintain continuity of operations in case of emergency.
+Healthy Communi- Customer Service ties and Workforce Seek out technology solutions to customer service issues such as improved communication options and improving wi-fi for passengers.
 Support agency initiatives that address technological efficiency.
-Economic Vitality Ridership & Mobility Improve software applications that increase ridership and mobility of passer gers.
+Ridership & Mobility Improve software applications that increase ridership and mobility of passengers.
 Support agency's transition to electronic fare payment and other technological solutions that address program or service challenges.
-Operating Expenses Evaluate connected vehicle technology and other technologies that could re- duce operating expenses.
+(1) Operating Expenses Economic Vitality Evaluate connected vehicle technology and other technologies that could reduce operating expenses.
 Capital Projects Provide support for IT components to capital projects such as Flamingo Fares and vehicle equipment upgrades.